wozo/Leaflet-Maps-Marker/readme.txt

 * CHANGED: optimized use of WordPress Transients API (saving less rows to wp_options-table)
 * CHANGED: optimized plugin active check for higher performance (use of isset() instead of in_array())
 * CHANGED: set jQuery cache for layers to true again for higher performance
+* CHANGED: shrinked plugin´s total size by 700kb by moving screenshots to assets-directory on wordpress.org
 * BUGFIX: marker count on layers lists was wrong for multi-layer-maps (thanks photocoen!)
 * BUGFIX: warning messages for WordPress 3.5beta3 when debug was enabled